How to Make Vision Boards for Wellness and Life Goals

 - Choose large bold text from a variety of sources.
 Or write your affirming phrases yourself.
 Choose one word or short power phrase text messages.
 Avoid using: no, not, none, don't, can't, should, must, have to, avoid, bad...Choose positive words like happy, healthy, satisfied, fulfilled, purpose, value.

 - If the photos or words you choose trigger negative thoughts, replace them.
 Better yet, use emotional and mental release techniques to neutralize and shift stinking thinking that interferes with your goals.
 For example, if a picture of a trim body elicits thoughts such as "I could never look like that, or fat chance," that is the self talk you would do well to address.
 Otherwise, that is what you will reinforce, regardless of which manifesting tool you use.

-- Place your creation where you will see it at as much as possible.
-Really look at it, read it and get into the images at least twice a day.
+- Place your dream board where you will see it at as much as possible.
+Really pause to look at it, read it and get into the images at least twice a day.
 Bring positive emotion into it.
 Feel as if you have it.

 - If you like, copy some of the images and text and put them in conspicuous places around your home or office for reinforcement.
 Refrigerator and cupboard doors, bathroom mirrors and car dashboards are popular choices.
 Set one on your desk or next to the TV too.